MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 To map an operation that does not clearly match a CRUD action, we can:

 * Map a state to a field.
 For example, a field called `status` for a music player which accepts a number of possible options, or a field called `activated` of type boolean.
 * Create a new resource.
 This resource will map an action into it.
-For example, GitHub defined an embedded resource to gists (a form of shareable snippets of code) to _star_ or _unstar_ them, as in [`PUT|DELETE /gists/:gist_id/start`](https://developer.github.com/v3/gists/#star-a-gist).
+For example, GitHub defined an [embedded resource in gists][GitHub embedded resources to star gists] (a form of shareable snippets of code) to _star_ or _unstar_ them, as in `PUT|DELETE /gists/:gist_id/start`.
 * Create a resource of type _controller_.
 For example, to merge two resources.

 ### Error messages and error responses